AndresNamm/SPARK-text-analysis/SparkYarnTutorial.markdown

-We Implemented google [N-GRAM](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html) Analysis.
+We Implemented google [N-GRAM](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html) Analysis with Spark on Yarn.
 This is a short summary of the problem we solved and issues that occured and how we solved them.
 I have also included some references to good tutorials and I hope some of my insights can help people who are solving different problems than this.
 The analysis we did is rather simple, but it is a good example, because it involves a large dataset, which takes a lot of time to analyse.
 This allows us to take advantage of a lot of features of spark  withou focusing too much on the complexities of underlying algorithms.
+For ecample The **execution improvements** we got from adding extra memory to executors and adding extra nodes reduced the time of
+1 part of our project (map andreduce) from 40 minutes to 30 minutes.
+It is a clear example of paralelism.

 Dataset: google 1gram;science-fiction books;5.2 GB of data
 Enviroment: Cluster with 5 nodes <- 1 master and 4 slaves.
+The

 Use hduser whent executing commadn